 I knew that detail from my windlass remote.
 The power-down units

 merely reverse polarity so the motor works backwards.
-It's the same
+This is the same

-with outboards that have a motor to raise and lower the units.
+with outboards that have a motor to raise and lower the motors.

 And yes, in

-an upcoming article I'll show what switch to buy and how to wire
+an upcoming article I will show what switch to buy and how to wire

-said switch.
+6-pin On-Off-On Switch.
 I will take pictures when I rig it.
-Then you'll have
+Then you

 that in your arsenal of Stuff To Do in your spare time.